-Over the following years Ne Win will continue to oversee the promotion of key military officers.
+Over the following years Ne Win continues to supervise the promotion of key military officers.
 Saw Maung, a future leader of the country, is made commander-in-chief of the armed forces in 1985.
 Than Shwe, a more significant future leader and Ne Win's real successor, is promoted to deputy commander-in-chief and deputy defence minister.

 Ne Win, who is obsessed with mysticism and numerology, considers nine to be a particularly auspicious number.
 His decision wipes out the value of most people's savings without warning or compensation.

 The regime responds to the protests with force but loses its grip when Ne Win steps down as chairman of the BSPP on 23 July.